GitHubUser894535629/GitHubUser894535629/README.md

 This is a Sync for Geometry Dash!
-DO NOT use it for false thing!
+DO NOT use it for false things!

 Enjoy!